Cyanotypes by Ashley Tinker

 In addition to the Alpilles Oil Paintings, I spent the spring in the studio of the NG Art Residency creating cyanotypes.
 This is a old photographic process where light-sensitive chemicals are exposed to the sun, therefore creating one of a kind prints.
 I used thick watercolour paper and chose the wild flowers that I found in the surrounding fields in Eygalieres including wild peas, poppies, thlaspi, grasses and more as the subject.
 These works are incredibly detailed because a brush was used to apply the chemicals rather working with already treated paper.
 The result is a painterly effect.
 Somewhere between paintings and photography.
 That being said, they’re extremely tricky to photograph and it’s difficult to see the detail here.

 At the exhibition, 6 were sold and are going to a good home here in Provence.
 If you’d like your own print, I’m now making them available for sale here on CuriousProvence!
-They cost 150€ each plus shipping and are just a little smaller than A3 (11.7 x 16.5 in).
+They cost 150€ each including shipping and are just a little smaller than A3 (11.7 x 16.5 in).
 Although it’s hard for me to part with them, in buying one of these artworks you’re supporting my further development as an artist in the Autumn where I hope to return to the studio.

 Feel free to email me with any questions. firstname.lastname@example.org